ckeditor/ckeditor5/docs/installation/advanced/predefined-builds.md

 * `build/ckeditor.js` &ndash; The ready-to-use editor bundle, containing the editor and all plugins.
 * `src/ckeditor.js` &ndash; The source entry point of the build.
 Based on it the `build/ckeditor.js` file is created by [webpack](https://webpack.js.org).
 It defines the editor creator, the list of plugins and the default configuration of a build.
-* `webpack-config.js` &ndash; webpack configuration used to build the editor.
+* `webpack-config.js` &ndash; The webpack configuration used to build the editor.

 ### Customizing a build